bvoorhees/code_and_data_for_the_people_analytics_enthusiast/README.md

-# Code and Data for learning People Analytics
+# Code and Data for the People Analytics Enthusiasts

-Code and data for People/HR/Workforce/ Analytics practitioners, enthusiasts, educators, and newcomers alike.
-For learning and demonstration purposes.
+This repo is built for People/HR/Workforce Analytics practitioners, enthusiasts, educators, and newcomers alike.
+It contains code and example data For learning and demonstration purposes.

 ## Usage and citation